mauricioabreu/go-hangman/CONTRIBUTING.md

 # How to contribute to this project

+## Running the tests

+In the root project, run the command `go test -v ./...` in order to execute the test suite.

 ## Did you find a bug?

 * Ensure the bug was not reported already.
 The [issues index](https://github.com/mauricioabreu/go-hangman/issues) is your best friend <3